AEI-ACR/pyseobnr/docs/source/expert_mode.rst

     >>> model
     <pyseobnr.models.SEOBNRv5HM.SEOBNRv5HM_opt at 0x7f876766c0a0>

 The model object contains a lot of information.
-Boradly speaking these can be split
+Broadly speaking these can be split
 into:

 - Inputs and derived quantities: e.g masses, spins, etc and transformations thereof